benckx/DCGAN-for-psychonauts/README.md

 the code without preparing an images dataset.
 For example movies posters, which had been used in this other project [benckx/dnn-movie-posters](https://github.com/benckx/dnn-movie-posters), or any other freely available images set.

+## Performances

+* The samples frames are merged before being persisted to the file system, then cut again later before processing the video.
+This could be made more efficient.

 # Related Projects